fidelity/mabwiser/README.md

-# MABWiser: Contextual Multi-Armed Bandits
+# MABWiser: Parallelizable Contextual Multi-Armed Bandits

-MABWiser is a research library for fast prototyping of multi-armed bandit algorithms.
+MABWiser is a research library written in Python for rapid prototyping of multi-armed bandit algorithms.
-It supports **context-free**, **parametric** and **non-parametric** **contextual** bandit models.
-It provides built-in parallelization for both training and testing components and a simulation utility for algorithm comparisons and hyper-parameter tuning.
-The library follows the scikit-learn style, adheres to [PEP-8 standards](https://www.python.org/dev/peps/pep-0008/) , and is tested heavily.
+It supports **context-free**, **parametric** and **non-parametric** **contextual** bandit models and provides built-in parallelization for both training and testing components.
+The library also provides a a simulation utility for comparing different policies and performing hyper-parameter tuning.
+MABWiser follows a scikit-learn style public interface, adheres to [PEP-8 standards](https://www.python.org/dev/peps/pep-0008/), and is tested heavily.

-MABWiser is released by Fidelity Investments Artificial Intelligence Center of Excellence.
+MABWiser is developed by the Artificial Intelligence Center of Excellence at Fidelity Investments.

-Available Learning Policies:
-* Epsilon Greedy
-* LinUCB
-* Softmax
-* Thompson Sampling (TS)
-* Upper Confidence Bound (UCB1)

-Available Neighborhood Policies:
-* Clusters
-* K-Nearest
-* Radius

-## Documentation

-The API Reference and Installation instructions can be found at TBD.

 ## Quick Start